Amanda Seyfried: 1996–2005: Mean Girls and early roles

-2006–2010: Breakthrough
+2006–2010: Career stardom

 With her role in the HBO drama television series Big Love, Seyfried's profile as an actress grew substantially; the series centered on a fictional fundamentalist Mormon family in which Seyfried plays Sarah Henrickson, Bill and Barb's first daughter, who struggles with her family's polygamous faith.
 Big Love premiered in the United States on March 12, 2006.
 In December 2009, HBO confirmed that Seyfried would return for the show's fourth season, but that it would be her last since she wished to begin concentrating on her film career and other upcoming projects.

 Following Big Love, Seyfried played a supporting role, as Zoe, in the 2008 horror drama film Solstice and co-starred with Meryl Streep in Mamma Mia!, a romantic comedy film adaptation of the 1999 musical of the same name.
 Mamma Mia!, which was Seyfried's first leading role, was the fifth highest-grossing film of 2008, and, as of February 2021, the 159th highest-grossing film of all time.
 Five songs from her musical performance in Mamma Mia! were released on the film's soundtrack.
-As part of promotion for both the film and its soundtrack, Seyfried recorded a music video of the song "Gimme!
-Gimme!
-Gimme!
-(A Man After Midnight)".

 In March 2008, Seyfried was cast in the comedy horror film Jennifer's Body as Anita "Needy" Lesnicki, the title character's best friend.
 The film, which premiered at the 2009 Toronto International Film Festival and was released to theaters on September 18, 2009, received mixed reviews from critics.
 The same year she was cast in the comedy drama independent film Boogie Woogie.
 She played Paige Oppenheimer, one of the lead roles in the ensemble movie.
 The movie was originally shown on June 26, 2009, at Edinburgh International Film Festival, and was shown in US theaters April 25, 2010.
 On February 22, 2009, Seyfried presented an award and performed at the 81st Academy Awards ceremony.
 In early March 2009, director Zack Snyder had tapped Seyfried to portray the lead role, Baby Doll, in Sucker Punch, but Seyfried had to drop out of the film due to scheduling conflicts with Big Love.